His Life, His Legacy: Family And Friends Say Farewell to Benwood’s Longtime Fire Chief Mike Smith

 Jennifer Richmond, who is the chief’s granddaughter, says “He would always make you laugh.
 I could predict anything he would say.
 We spent so much time together.
 He has such an amazing family and I am very lucky to call him my Pap.”

-Richmond says her grandfather programmed the grandchildren to listen for the whistle and get his walkie-talkie.
+Richmond says her grandfather programmed the grandchildren to listen for the whistle and get his walkie-talkie for him.

 She recalls what happened just days before he passed.